 8. Broad general right to counsel

-The fact that paragraph 10(b) does not preclude a finding of a constitutional right to legal assistance in situations other than arrest or detention (under section 7 of the Charter) does not support a general right to legal assistance whenever a proceeding before a court or tribunal deals with rights and obligations (British Columbia (Attorney General) v.
-Christie, 2007 SCC 21 at paragraphs 25, 27).
+The fact that section 10(b) does not preclude a finding of a constitutional right to legal assistance in situations other than arrest or detention (under section 7 of the Charter) does not support a general right to legal assistance whenever a proceeding before a court or tribunal deals with rights and obligations (British Columbia (Attorney General) v.
+Christie, 1 S.C.R.
+873 at paragraphs 25, 27).
 A broad general right to legal counsel as an aspect of the rule of law is not supported by relevant jurisprudence and would significantly alter the legal landscape (Christie, supra at paragraphs 22-23).

-9. Relationship between the paragraph 10(b) right to counsel and section 7
+9. Relationship between the section 10(b) right to counsel and section 7

-“[t]he fact that the police complied with paragraph 10(b) does not mean that a statement is voluntary under the confessions rules.
-Conversely, the fact that a statement is made voluntarily does not rule out a breach of paragraph 10(b)” (Sinclair, supra at paragraph 29).
+“[t]he fact that the police complied with section 10(b) does not mean that a statement is voluntary under the confessions rules.
+Conversely, the fact that a statement is made voluntarily does not rule out a breach of section 10(b)” (Sinclair, supra at paragraph 29).